Hagopjanian Law Group

 • Hostility with beneficiaries – When it impairs administration

-• Criminal conviction - That affects ability to serve
+• Criminal conviction – That affects the ability to serve

 The court process requires legal evidence and proper procedures.
-Our trustee removal attorney can evaluate your case, gather evidence, and represent you in court proceedings.
+We can evaluate your case, gather evidence, and represent you in court proceedings.

 How to Contest a Trust in Los Angeles County?